MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`SourcePath`** - **Source**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Absolute path of the source folder, or file on the local machine, or a UNC share.
+The location of source files.
+Supported values include YAML Pipelines and Classic Release support [predefined system variables](/azure/devops/pipelines/build/variables?tabs=yaml) like *Build.Repository.LocalPath*.

+[Release variables](/azure/devops/pipelines/release/variables?tabs=batch) are supported only in classic releases.
+The wild card symbol (*) is supported anywhere in the file path or file name.

 Expression should return a single folder or a file.
-Wild card symbol (*) is supported anywhere in the file path or file name.
 <!-- :::editable-content-end::: -->
 <br>